mse150s20/p2-kinetics/README.md

 ### Playing team findings - NEED TO ELABORATE ON k1 and k2
 A higher k1 is required to get the infection to ramp up in a similar timeframe to the real infections (i.e. smaller k1 = later beginning of mass infection).
 However, a k2 is needed to control the k1; it can't be too big or too small as to squash the infected graph, or to let it grow exponentially large.
 Finer tuning needed.

+As it stands the way that the graphs are generated, it is not likely we will be able to make an accurate model.
+The data is still too young, and has too many outside factors; the current trend of the infections also does not match up with the form that the model graph takes.

 # References
 1. Idaho Division of Public Health - https://public.tableau.com/profile/idaho.division.of.public.health#
   * This source contains data on the statewide cases in Idaho.
 It contains information on recovered, hospitalized, ICU admittances, and cases among health care workers.
 It also contains data on COVID-19 demographics and county data.